-Minuteman II, first launched in 1964, was capable of striking from six to eight targets with far greater accuracy than its predecessor.
+Minuteman II, first launched in 1964, was capable of striking targets with far greater accuracy than its predecessor.
 The next version, Minuteman III, was first launched in 1968, with greater accuracy, range and target capability.

 The last Minuteman III was delivered from Plant 77 on Nov.
 30, 1978.
 In all, Boeing had deployed 150 Minuteman IA, 650 Minuteman IB, 500 Minuteman II, and 550 Minuteman III missiles.
 Minuteman III missiles are part of the United States Strategic Command that also includes the Navy’s Ohio class fleet of ballistic missile submarines and Air Force’s B-2 and B-52 bombers.

 The Minuteman program established Boeing as a leader in large-scale system integration.
-Today, the combined heritage of the Minuteman programs of Boeing and Autonetics continues as Boeing Strategic Missile Systems (SMS), supporting the Air Force with system evaluation, testing, training and modernization.
+Today, the combined heritage of the Minuteman programs of Boeing and Autonetics continues as Boeing Strategic Deterrence Systems (SDS), supporting the Air Force with system evaluation, testing, training and modernization.